-Children are not permitted to use electronic devices in the school building
+Children are not permitted to use electronic devices on the school premises

-Please do not take photographs or videos of children without their parents’ permission.
+Please do not take photographs or videos of children without their caregivers’ permission.

-The same rule applies to photographing other parents and staff
+The same rule applies to photographing other caregivers and staff

 Please make sure that anyone dropping off your child understands our policy and remind your children that the adults are all working together to keep them safe.

-Students who arrive after 8:40am must come to the CWS Office in room 209 for a late pass (late passes will no longer be distributed in the lobby).
+Students who arrive after 8:30am must receive a late pass.
 Adults may not escort children to their floors/classrooms.
-Instead families must bring students to the office.
-After getting a late pass, office staff will ensure children get to the appropriate classroom location.
-Adults may only walk children to and from the office, no other location.
-Please do not direct children to walk up the stairs directly to their classrooms if their classes have already been picked up from the auditorium.
+Instead, after receiving a late pass students will walk to their classrooms independent of their adults.
+Please direct children to receive a late pass if their classes have already been picked up from the school yard.
 Teachers will send students back to the office for a late pass if students arrive without a late pass.

-Dismissal is at 3:00 pm in the auditorium every day.
-Pre-K children are dismissed from their classrooms.
+Dismissal is at 2:50pm every day.
+3K children are dismissed from their classrooms.
+Pre-K and Kindergarten children are dismissed outside in front of the building.
+1st through 5th grade children are dismissed from the school yard.
 Children will only be released to adults specified by their parent or guardian.
 This must be in writing, and submitted to the office.
 In an emergency, families must call the school to authorize a non-designee or send a note with the child in the morning to notify the teacher.
-Please arrange for your child to be picked up promptly at 3:00 pm.
-Staff members work day extends beyond 3:00 with meetings and professional responsibilities.
+Please arrange for your child to be picked up promptly at 2:50 pm.
+Staff members work day extends beyond 2:50 with meetings and professional responsibilities.
 Please respect our work by prompt dismissal pick-up daily.
-CWS Handshake Policy is safe and proven very effective.
-Your child must shake the teacher’s hand before he leaves with you and you must make eye contact with the teacher.
-Also be mindful of the fact that EVERY conversation raises the noise level in the small lobby and the auditorium.
-Please leave the building as soon as you have picked up your child.
-Dismissal is not the time to discuss issues with a teacher since he/she is responsible for the safe dismissal of the entire class and cannot give you full attention.
+CWS Contact Policy is safe and proven very effective.
+Your child must shake the teacher’s hand, fist bump, high five, etc. before they leave with you and you must make eye contact with the teacher.
+Please leave the school premises as soon as you have picked up your child.
+Dismissal is not the time to discuss issues with a teacher since he/she/they are responsible for the safe dismissal of the entire class and cannot give you full attention.